cawfree/react-use-mutator/README.md

   );
   useLayoutEffect(
     // XXX: The current value of the state can be used any times by calling mutate().
-    //      (mutate()) normally inspects a mutation function, but if this is not provided,
+    //      mutate() normally expects a mutation function, but if this is not provided,
-    //      it returns early with the current state.
+    //      it terminates early with the value of the current state.
     () => console.log(JSON.stringify(mutate()));
   );
   return (
     <MutatorContext.Provider
       value={mutate}
     >
-      <StateContext
+      <StateContext.Provider
         value={useMutations}
       >
         {[...Array(5000)]